-Early online communities and panels were used in one of two ways: to conduct regular surveys or for online qualitative research.
-Most online communities and panels didn't have the ability to do both.
-Those that did provide tools for both were pretty limited as capabilities were restricted by the platforms' survey functionality and the online qualitative tools available, which in most cases were more open forum or simple bulletin board format.
+Online communities and panels were used in one of two ways at the outset: 1) to conduct regular surveys; 2) online qualitative research.
+Most didn't have the ability to do both.
+Those that did were limited, as capabilities were restricted by the platforms' survey functionality and the online qualitative tools available, which were more open forum or simple bulletin board format.

 Technology platforms have since upped their game.
-They now provide a myriad of tools for interactive activities, giving us different angles with which to understand consumer opinions and attitudes, along with ability to observe consumers' behavior in-the-moment and in their own world.
-As such, online communities and panels are now more than just platforms, and more than just ways to guickly access consumers.
-And businesses have taken notice: according to the most recent 2019 GRIT report, over 70% of companies are using long-term online communities.
-We expect that percentage to continue to increase.
+They now provide a myriad of tools for interactive, engaging activities, giving us different angles with which to understand consumer opinions and attitudes, along with the ability to observe consumers' behavior immersed real-time.
+Online communities and panels are now more than just platforms-and more than simple a simple means to quickly access consumers.